IVSoftware/select-card-game-picture-from-dgv/README.md

-Your post states that you want to be able to update a PictureBox when rows or cells are selected in a DataGridView.
-Handling the `SelectionChanged` event is one way to achieve this outcome.
+Your post states that you want to be able to update a PictureBox with an image of a trading card when rows or cells are selected in a DataGridView.
+Your latest comment indicates that other suggestions haven't helped so far.
+So, than trying to diagnose from your code sample what isn't working what I can offer is an example of what will.

+ Sometimes it's easier to test our coding assumptions by taking something that _works_ and introducing incremental changes until it _breaks_ so I would encourage you to [clone](https://github.com/IVSoftware/select-card-game-picture-from-dgv.git) my minimal sample and experiment with it.

+Handling the `SelectionChanged` event is one way to achieve this outcome and since I don't have easy access a license for _**trading**_ card images, I will demonstrate using an open source library for _**playing**_ cards instead.

 [![screenshot][1]][1]

+**Image credit**: [Boardgame pack v2](https://opengameart.org/content/boardgame-pack) (Creative Commons License) by Kenney Vleugels.

 ***
 **DataBinding**